 If you are worried that the person making decisions about your case is not a real arbitrator, ask to see proof that they are qualified to do this work.
 In Ontario, arbitrators who are not lawyers must have some training in family law.
-Also, all arbitrators must have training in how to recognize the signs of domestic violence.
+Also, all arbitrators must have training in how to recognize the signs of domestic violence and power imbalances.

 Some people say that arbitration is good because:

 - it is more efficient, less formal, and less expensive than going to court;

 - you and your former partner can choose who will arbitrate your dispute.